nobodyisnobody/write-ups/Tamil.CTF.2021/pwn/Stress.Rope/README.md

 ok know that we have open the filename for the flag, we are going to put a sigrop frame on stack for the last step.

-We don't know the fd number returner by openfileat, but as only stdin, stdout, stderr, a socket should be open remotely..it's probably a small numer, 4, 5 or 6 ....we can guess it quickly..
+We don't know the fd number returned by openfileat, but as only stdin, stdout, stderr, a socket should be open remotely..it's probably a small numer, 4, 5 or 6 ....we can guess it quickly..

 the frame we prepared looks like this

 ![](https://github.com/nobodyisnobody/write-ups/raw/main/Tamil.CTF.2021/pwn/Stress.Rope/pics/sigrop.png)

-it is a call to sendfile syscall, which take a input fd, and output fd, and a length basically.
+it is a call to sendfile syscall, which take an input fd, and output fd, and a length basically.

-It will transfer data frome the opened fd from openfileat (the flag), to stdout (fd = 1)
+It will transfer data from the opened fd from openfileat (the flag), to stdout (fd = 1)

 and we will receive it...